Haley-Ogier/Portfolio/README.md

    - Call-to-action buttons linking to projects or resume.

 3. **About Page**
-   - Timeline of key milestones (education, internships, ambassador roles) with **Framer Motion** animations.
+   - Timeline of key milestones with **Framer Motion** animations.
    - Includes hobbies, interests, and a brief personal bio.

 4. **Skills Page**
-   - Interactive “flip card” UI (or grouped categories) highlighting languages, frameworks, and tools.
+   - Interactive “flip card” UI highlighting languages, frameworks, and tools.
    - Hover effects or animated transitions powered by **Framer Motion**.

 5. **Projects Page**